OWASP-BLT/BLT/README.md

 ## Setting Up Development Server

 Please follow the development server setup procedure [here](https://github.com/OWASP/BLT/wiki/Setting-up-the-development-server).
 Currently, development server can be installed using virtualenv or vagrant.
+You can also use pipenv install, pipenv shell and then continue with the remaining instructions.

 ## Coding style guide